mdakram28/media-parser-gui/README.md

 # av1-parser-gui

-A browser based AV1 and MP4 bitstream parser and visualizer.
+A browser based AV1 and MP4 bitstream parser and visualizer which can handle large files.
 Live App: https://mdakram.com/av1-parser-gui/

 ### Preview